Terms of Service

 3.3 Service changes and availability

 The Services are provided without a service-level agreement (SLA).
 Outages, interruptions, and performance issues may occur.
-We may add, modify, or remove features, or discontinue parts of the Services at any time.
-When we make significant changes, we'll give you notice where reasonably practicable (for example, via email, in-app notifications, or update notes).
-Certain features may be limited, unavailable, or different depending on your region, device, account type, or applicable law.
-We may temporarily limit or suspend access for maintenance, security, legal, or technical reasons.
+Features may be added, modified, or removed, and parts of the Services may be discontinued.
+When changes matter, notice is given where reasonably practicable, for example by email, in-app notification, or update notes.
+Some features may be limited, unavailable, or different depending on your region, device, account type, or applicable law.
+Access may be temporarily limited or suspended for maintenance, security, legal, or technical reasons.

 Your rights when paid features change.
-If we make changes that significantly and adversely affect paid features you've already purchased, you may have additional rights under applicable consumer laws, including rights to refunds or price reductions.
-Nothing in these terms limits any such mandatory rights.
-We'll always honour the consumer protections that apply where you live.
+If we make changes that significantly and adversely affect paid features you have already purchased, you may have additional rights under applicable consumer laws, including refunds or price reductions.
+Nothing in these terms limits those mandatory rights.
+The consumer protections that apply where you live will be honoured in full.

 4. Your content